How do I manage my e-mail during a hosting transfer?

 What's the potential problem?

-If you stop reading mail at the original company as soon as you start the transfer, it's possible that you might miss a small amount of e-mail that still arrives at the old company.
+If you stop viewing mail at the original company as soon as you start the transfer, it's possible that you might miss a small amount of e-mail that still arrives at the old company.
 You don't want that to happen, obviously.

 What's the solution?